JediDork/MQTTAlarmPanel/README.md

 # Features
 1. Runs on Kivy/Python - No need to boot to Raspberry Pi desktop!
 2. Control of Manual MQTT Alarm in Home Assistant thanks to paho-mqtt
-3. GPIO control for a Piezo Buzzer
+3. GPIO control for a Piezo Buzzer thanks to
 4. Screensaver for night mode
 5. Settings menu (currently in development - half way there)